elastio/bon/website/src/guide/patterns/shared-configuration.md

 As an example, let's suppose you want to enable [`Into` conversions](./into-conversions-in-depth) for specific types across all your builders and maybe also override the name of the finishing function that consumes the builder from the default `build` to `finish`.

-The problem that you'll quickly run into is that you'll need to repeat the same configuration for every usage of the builder macro.
+You'll quickly run into a problem, where you need to repeat the same configuration for every usage of the builder macro.

 ```rust
 use bon::Builder;